• Skip to primary navigation

 jeans flower

-The jeans flowers look cool in a vase on the mantle.
-I will be making some more without the stem to use as a decorative broach for my jacket and also to use as a fun present topper.
+The jean’s flowers look fabulous in a vase on the mantle.
+I will make some more without the stem as a decorative broach for my jacket and as a fun present topper.

 DIY Jeans flowers